-Following his service abroad as founder/director of the Rheindahlen Symphony Orchestra, Kelvin also served as musical director/conductor of the Lincoln Concert Band and Boston Orchestra, and he plays regularly with the Boston Sinfonia and Lincolnshire Philharmonia.
-He is also in demand professionally as a highly skilled orchestral conductor, soloist and 'pit musician' and enjoys supporting amateur dramatics.
+Following his service abroad as founder/director of the Rheindahlen Symphony Orchestra, Kelvin has also served as musical director/conductor of the Lincoln Concert Band, the Boston Orchestra and visiting conductor of the Lincoln Symphony Orchestra, and plays regularly with the Boston Sinfonia and Lincolnshire Philharmonia.
+He is in demand professionally as a highly skilled orchestral conductor, soloist and 'pit musician' and enjoys supporting amateur dramatics.

 Kelvin is the founder member of the 'Mayflower Quintet' which performs regularly in concerts and at private functions such as weddings and other 'special events'.